-The Scheduling helps you to schedule the recording time of the output from the DCS-5300.
-You can easily specify the time of recording via both our graphic user interface and time period selection.
+The recording scheduler helps you to schedule the recording time of the video from the DCS-2100+.
+You can easily specify the time of recording via both the graphic user interface and time period selection.
 Features include:

 - Easy to use graphical user interface

 - One-on-one camera scheduling

 - Up to 9 schedule schemes for each camera

 - Automatic period recording